ridvikpal/CarCartAPI/README.md

 ### DELETE Car Listing

 Assuming a user's car has been sold, they would like to remove the listing.
-This can be done by sending the `DELETE` request to CarCostAPI at the URL Extension `carcostapi/delete_car` with the `id` of the listing you would like to delete.
+This can be done by sending the `DELETE` request to CarCartAPI at the URL Extension `carcartapi/delete_car` with the `id` of the listing you would like to delete.
 THis will also return the deleted `CarData` object for your reference.

 #### Example

 Assume your 2011 Lexus IS250 has been sold with `id = 32568`.
-Then, you can delete it from the database by sending a `DELETE` request to http://localhost:8080/carcostapi/delete_car?id=32568.
-This will delete your listing and return the deleted `CarCost` object:
+Then, you can delete it from the database by sending a `DELETE` request to http://localhost:8080/carcartapi/delete_car?id=32568.
+This will delete your listing and return the deleted `CarData` object:

 ```json
 {